ocaml/dune/doc/tests.rst

 You can have a look at `this blog post
 <https://blog.janestreet.com/testing-with-expectations/>`_ to find out
 more about expectation tests.
-But Back to Jbuilder, the workflow for expectation tests is always as follow:
+To dune, the workflow for expectation tests is always as follows:

 - write the test with some empty expect nodes in it
 - run the tests
 - check the suggested correction and promote it as the original source file if you are happy with it

-Jbuilder makes this workflow very easy, simply add ``ppx_expect`` to your list of ppx rewriters as follow:
+Dune makes this workflow very easy, simply add ``ppx_expect`` to your list of ppx rewriters as follow:

 .. code:: scheme